-A focus group discussion was used for this research with a main focus on evaluating teachers' beliefs about the TLabs method and the OFF-BOOK principles and exploring possible barriers in the integration of the approach in teachers' teaching practices.
-In addition, the diary aimed to identify and evaluate the impact factor of the approach on participants' attitude towards theatre/drama activity and experiential learning integration.
+A focus group discussion was used for this research focus on evaluating teachers' attitudes about the TLabs methods and the OFF-BOOK principles and exploring possible barriers in the integration of the approach in teachers' teaching practices.
+In addition, the diary aimed to identify and evaluate the impact of the approach on participants' attitude towards theatre/drama activity as experiential learning.
 The focus group discussion was designed and structured around five topics: expectations, evaluation of the implementation, impact of the activity, suggestions for improvement and other commentary and teachers' personal data.